antmicro/rowhammer-tester/docs/source/visualization.md

       (venv) $ python logs2plot.py --aggressors-vs-victims your_error_summary.json
    ```

-   One graph will be generated with victims on the X axis and aggressors on the Y axis.
+   One graph will be generated with victims (affected rows) on the Y axis and aggressors (attacking rows) on the X axis.
+   The row under attack is marked with `X` symbol.
+   The affected rows (victims) above and below the row under attack (agsressor) include cells with number of bit flips detected.
    The colors of the tiles indicate how many bitflips occurred for each victim.

    You can enable additional annotation with `--annotate bitflips` so that the number of occurred bitflips will be explicitly labeled on top of each victim tile.